erlang/otp/system/doc/reference_manual/expressions.md

 Similarly, multiple values from the map can be matched:

 ```
-#{ K1 := V1, .., Kn := Vn } = M
+#{K1 := V1, ..., Kn := Vn} = M
 ```

-Here keys `K1 ..
-Kn` are any expressions with literals or bound variables.
+Here keys `K1` through `Kn` are any expressions with literals or bound variables.
 If all key expressions evaluate successfully and all keys exist in map `M`, all variables in `V1 ..
 Vn` is matched to the associated values of their respective keys.

-If the matching conditions are not met, the match fails, either with:
+If the matching conditions are not met the match fails.

-- A `badmatch` exception.

-  This is if it is used in the context of the match operator as in the example.

-- Or resulting in the next clause being tested in function heads and case expressions.

-Matching in maps only allows for `:=` as delimiters of associations.
+Note that when matching a map, only the `:=` operator (not the `=>`) is allowed as a delimiter for the associations.

 The order in which keys are declared in matching has no relevance.